 The month of August brings about a renewed sense of patriotism in every Pakistani.
 The green and white flags fluttering everywhere depict the zeal and fervor of every Pakistani in observing the Independence Day.
 Almost every house in the country has a flag hoisted on the rooftop.
 People display the flag of Pakistan with pride – on their cars, in their offices, schools or by simply pinning a badge on their shirts.
-In light of Independence Day celebrations, we are bringing you some of the lesser-known facts about the Pakistani flag.
+In light of Independence Day celebrations, we are bringing you some of the lesser-known facts about the Pakistan flag.
 Let’s get started.

 Facts about the flag of Pakistan